Can I Freeze a Compote?

 • Convenience: Having frozen compote on hand makes it easy to enhance meals without the need for preparation.
 Simply defrost and enjoy.

-• Seasonal Availability: Freezing compote made from seasonal fruits allows you to enjoy their flavors year-round.
+• Seasonal Availability: Freezing compote made from seasonal fruits lets you enjoy their flavors throughout the year.

 • Cost-Effectiveness: Buying fruits in bulk when they are in season and freezing the compote saves money compared to purchasing off-season fruits.